rackerlabs/design-system/_component_design/buttons-simple.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

-## Tertiary button
+## Tertiary button weight

-You can use a tertiary button alone or with other button types.
+You can use a tertiary button alone or with other button weights.

 - Use a tertiary button alone when you want to de-emphasize an action or when you have a list of actions.
 - Use a tertiary button with a primary button or secondary button when there are two options and you want to de-emphasize one of them.
 For example, in a confirmation modal with two options, use **Submit** (primary) and **Cancel** (tertiary).